Yes, you can release equity from your home and there are many reasons for wanting or even needing to. Such reasons include:

 The loan to value also known as LTV is calculated by dividing the amount of the loan by the value of the property.

 For example, if the value of your home is worth £200,000 and you have a mortgage of £150,000 then the loan to value (LTV) is 75%.

 There can be many reasons that may lead to you wanting to borrow against your property.
 The first consideration to make is the fact that this could be a long-term commitment financially.

 How long does it take to remortgage?

 The average remortgage takes 8 weeks if you are organised and have all the paperwork and information to hand that will be needed.
-If do equity release from your home as part of your mortgage renewal the equity raised will be sent to you through bank transfer by your conveyancer.
+If you do release equity from your home as part of your mortgage renewal the equity raised will be sent to you through bank transfer by your conveyancer.

 Here we guide you through a breakdown of how long the remortgage process takes.